 Although Quick Event Manager is simple to use, it still has many great features.
 For example, if you install the plugin Quick PayPal Payments, you can charge people for attending your event.

-It is, however, not as feature rich as Events Manager and Event Organiser.
+It is, however, not as feature rich as WP Events Manager or Event Organiser.

 For the purpose of this article, I installed all three plugins on my test website to get a better understanding of how they work.